artemave/REST-assured/README.markdown

 ## Overview

-A tool for stubbing/mocking http based services that your app under test interacts with.
+A tool for stubbing/spying on http(s) based services that your app under test interacts with.
 This is useful for blackbox/integration testing.
 There are three main use cases:

 * stubbing out external data sources with predefined data
-* verify requests to external services
+* verify requests to external services (aka spying)
 * quickly simulate different behavior of external services using web UI; useful in development

 ## Usage

 You are going to need ruby >= 1.8.7.

 Rest-assured requires a database to run.
 Either sqlite or mysql.
-So, make sure there is one and install corresponding gem:
+So, make sure there is one and its backed with corresponding client gem:

     bash$ gem install sqlite3 # or mysql2